2019 Session Dates

-The Office of Pre-College Programs in conjunction with the College of Science and Mathematics, College of Engineering and Computer Science, and Computing and Telecommunications Services (CaTS) are pleased to offer:
+The Office of Pre-College Programs in conjunction with the College of Science and Mathematics and Computing and Telecommunications Services (CaTS) are pleased to offer:

 Students who are selected will participate in a variety of STEMM disciplines over a two day period.
 Students will spend one night on campus under the supervision of Residential Assistants.
 Student MUST be residents of Ohio.

 - Students will arrive on campus at 8:30 a.m. and spend two days studying the STEMM disciplines.
 Students leave at 4:00 p.m. on the following day.
 Parents/guardians must pick up their children by 5:00 PM.
 Pick ups after 5:00 will be charged $10 for every five minutes past 5:00.

 - Exploring STEMM is for rising 7-9 grade students.
 Due to the high interest in this program, and repeated courses, this program is for NEW students only.
 Those students who attended Exploring STEMM 2017 or 2018 are not eligible for summer 2019.